PaNOSC-ViNYL/ase/doc/ase/db/db.rst

 .. module:: ase.db.core

-First, we :func:`~ase.db.connect` to the database:
+First, we :func:`connect` to the database:

 >>> from ase.db import connect
 >>> c = connect('abc.db')